rnieblesealo/shairdrop/README.md

 ## VERY GOOD DESIGN DOCUMENT

+### Todo

+- [ ] Entire server dies with net thread upon it being closed
+> Or allow reconnections if you are feeling bold :)

 ### Avatar Packet

 - Width - 1 byte; 8 bits (max.
 2^8 - 1 size; 255); boundscheck this!